-Marble is the most luxurious of all the natural stones almost a pure white streaked with veins.
+Marble is the most luxurious of all the natural stones.
+Marble is an (almost pure) white color, streaked with veins.

-I put Carrara marble in my office bathrooms and kitchen.
-Carrara and Calacatta are Italian marbles and Danby marble is mined in Vermont.
+For instance, I put Carrara marble in my office bathrooms and kitchen.
+Carrara and Calacatta are Italian marbles.
+Danby marble is mined in Vermont.
 Carrara marble has soft blue-grey veins running through it, Calcutta is whiter marble with dark or gold dramatic veins.
 Danby has more variation in color including a unique dark green marble.

 It was popular because of it’s strength, durability, heat tolerance, resistance to scratches and the ability to clean it easily.

-Like any natural stone, it’s got to be sealed to maintain these qualities.
+Granite has to be sealed to maintain these qualities (like any natural stone).
 It comes in shades of black, white and brown with dramatic flecking throughout the stone.

 I used granite for this countertop in my outdoor kitchen.
-It’s been a very functional, versatile stone, but its not the focal point.
+In other words, the countertop is functional, but not the focal point.

 Don’t Be Fooled

 A lot of people are unaware that quartz and quartzite are not the same things.
-Quartz is engineered with chips of stone, resins, and pigment to make a product that looks and feels like natural stone.
+Quartz is engineered stone.
+However, quartz looks and feels more natural because created with chips of stone, resins, and pigment.

 Quartz has become the ultimate in countertops and it’s easy to understand why.
 You don’t have to seal it, cleaning is easy, and there are endless choices of colors.
 The only downside is that it’s not as heat tolerant as natural stone.
 The matte finish looks clean and seamless and it costs less than quartzite.

 This stunning solid surface is quartzite which is a metamorphic rock.
-It has a translucent appearance and is known for the streaks that run through it.
+Quartzite looks translucent with streaks running through it.
 Just seal it regularly and it will look great and last forever!

 Dull but not Boring

-This travertine countertop has a honed finish that compliments its natural look.
+This travertine countertop has a honed finish that complements its natural look.

 Travertine is more porous and less expensive than other natural stones.
 You can create a lot of different looks with travertine because it comes in many shapes, sizes, and colors.
-Read more about travertine in my article Travertine Floors Stand the Test of Time.
+After that, read more about travertine in my article Travertine Floors Stand the Test of Time.

 Mix it Up